Skip to main content

 Social Security

 There are three types of mandatory social security in Vietnam: social insurance, health insurance and unemployment insurance.
-Payable amounts differ depending on the employee’s wages and a wage ceiling for the calculation of contributions is imposed at 20 times the wage for both wage types.
-While social and unemployment insurance are compulsory for Vietnamese workers, health insurance applies to both local and foreign staff employed.
+Payable amounts differ depending on the employee’s wages and applicable wage ceilings.
+While social and unemployment insurance are compulsory for Vietnamese workers meeting the conditions, health insurance may also apply to both local and foreign staff employed under labor contracts.

 32%